 Swing a stein, explore Bavarian history or simply experience life in a modern German powerhouse.

 Both traditional Bavarian sensibilities and 21st-century youth culture are represented in Munich's mixed nightlife scene.
-Whether you're seeking authentic local cuisine, a trip to a beer hall to see an oompah band, or a Big Night Out, you have options.
+Whether you're seeking authentic local cuisine, a trip to a beer hall to see an oompah band, or a big night out, there are lots of interesting places to drink in Munich!

 Munich's bierkellers are an institution dating back centuries.
-Step inside one of these huge beer halls for Bavarian hospitality at its best – atmospheric, at scale, and with non-stop catering.
+Step inside one of these huge beer halls for Bavarian hospitality at its best – atmospheric, large scale, and non-stop catering.
 Hofbräuhaus is a fully-fledged tourist landmark, having been established in 1589 as the Royal Brewery of the Kingdom of Bavaria.

 For bars and nightclubs, there are two key destinations – Schwabing and Glockenbachviertel.
 The former is Munich's bohemian quarter, a pub-heavy hangout for artists and university students; the latter has a high concentration of nightspots and is home to a vibrant LGBTQ scene.

-The former industrial area of Kultfabrik and the busy side-streets around Gärtnerplatz are also worth a visit.
+The former industrial area of Kultfabrik and the busy side-streets around Gärtnerplatz are also great places to explore in Munich.